 Type 3 vWD

 People who have type 3 vWD may also have more frequent bleeding into muscles or joints than the other types of vWD.
-This can occur after minor injuries or over exertion, you might not even notice, and it may appear that the bleeding started for no reason.
+This can occur after minor injuries or over exertion.
+It may also appear that the bleeding started for no reason.

 How is it treated?

 Bleeding such as bruising, minor cuts and some nosebleeds can often be controlled using simple first aid measures such as R.I.C.E (Rest, Ice, Compression and Elevation).
-If bleeding continues in cases liked continued heavy or prolonged nosebleeds, some dental procedure, during or after surgery or after injury, other treatment options may be needed.
+If bleeding continues in cases such as heavy or prolonged nosebleeds, some dental procedures (during or after surgery), or after injury, other treatment options may be needed.

 Please contact your Haemophilia Treatment Centre for advice: